Updated: February 17, 2017

 Blue Palace Resort & Spa – Elounda

-For a grandiose holiday experience imbued with expansive and unlimited luxury overseeing magnificent island and sea views, look no further than the opulence of the Blue Palace Resort & Spa.
+For a luxury holiday experience with magnificent island and sea views consider the Blue Palace Resort & Spa.
 This sprawling resort lies amphitheatrically draped over the hillside north of Elounda directly opposite the island of Spinalonga, a Greek national monument.
-With its own beach connected to the hotel by a private funicular track, you have in this deluxe resort a truly self-contained island within an island whence you may only reluctantly decide to leave.
-The Blue Palace Resort & Spa is distinguishable by its own palpable sense of timelessness.
+With its own beach connected to the hotel by a private funicular track, you have in this deluxe resort a truly self-contained island within an island from where you may only reluctantly decide to leave.

 Minos Beach Hotel – Agios Nikolaos

 Lovers of art will be inexorably drawn to the heady culture and stylish scene of Agios Nikolaos’ luxury senior hotel establishment.
 The Minos Beach Art Hotel offers a cerebral mix of art, beach, sun, sand and wellbeing on an unparalleled pocket of land caressing the shores of Mirabello Bay.
 Located within walking distance of Agios Nikolaos, visitors can enjoy the soothing confines of a chic resort along with the bustling nightlife of a thriving town.
 Minos Beach will appeal to the selective and seasoned traveller and couples seeking to start their lives together or to cement their recent union.

 St. Nicolas Bay Resort Hotel & Villas – Agios Nikolaos